 Main article: Sukhothai: Dawn of Happiness, Dawn of Thailand

-During an era when the Khmer Empire was experiencing inner turmoil, the Thai locals seized the opportunity to break away, Upon its overthrow of the Khmer rulers in 1236 CE, Sukhothai became the first Thai kingdom in the Central Plains, the heartland of what would eventually become the modern Thai nation-state.
+During an era when the Khmer Empire was experiencing inner turmoil, the Thai locals seized the opportunity to break away.
+Upon its overthrow of the Khmer rulers in 1236 CE, Sukhothai became the first Thai kingdom in the Central Plains, the heartland of what would eventually become the modern Thai nation-state.

-Finally, in 1349 Sukhothai succumbed to the growing power of Ayutthaya, becoming a part of their growing empire.
+Finally, in 1349 Sukhothai succumbed to the growing power of Ayutthaya, becoming a part of their expanding empire.
 Sukhothai would retain some level of autonomy under Ayutthaya, rather than being dominated outright, but eventually, it did fade from even the memory of Siam until its rediscovery by King Mongkut in the 1800s.

 What Is There to See in Sukhothai?

 Because Sukhothai was abandoned, much of the ancient city was left intact and fell into ruin.